top of page

 Throughout her training, Dr. Luba learned to deliver empirically supported psychotherapies across a range of settings and populations, with emphasis on Cognitive Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT), Acceptance and Commitment Therapy (ACT), and Cognitive Processing Therapy (CPT).

-Dr. Luba has extensive research experience in the development and treatment of substance use disorders.
+She is currently an associate research scientist at Columbia University and has extensive research experience in the development and treatment of substance use disorders.

 Brianna Altman, PhD